linuxlawson/budget-buddy/README.md

 Same as original [buddy](https://github.com/linuxlawson/buddy) program but with a graphical user interface (GUI).

 **Note:** There are now 2 versions of this program in this repository.
-The original budget buddy (buddygui.py) and a second version (buddygui2.py) which has more labels/fields.
+The original budget buddy (buddygui.py) and a second version (buddygui2.py) which has more catagories/fields.
-The 2nd version is more user-friendly as it covers more and applies to more users.
+The 2nd version is more user-friendly as it covers more and should apply to most users.
 Screenshots of both are in images folder.

 Budget Buddy (both versions) can now save results to a text file.